-The portfolio of national water resource quality monitoring programmes proposed in Table 1 below is defined as those for which DWAF P&R (in its role as the national government department that has been designated to be the custodian of SA water resources) assumes primary responsibility.
+The portfolio of national water resource quality monitoring programmes presented in Table 1 below is defined as those for which DWAF P&R (in its role as the national government department that has been designated to be the custodian of SA water resources) assumes primary responsibility.
 In other words, it will act as the lead agent for the portfolio of water resource quality monitoring programmes aimed at delivering the information products required to satisfy the information requirements listed above.
 A few important considerations guided the selection of programmes to be considered for the portfolio of national programmes, i.e.:

-- If the geographic coverage of a given monitoring programme in this portfolio (e.g. the current hydrological or inorganic chemical monitoring programmes) is for SA as a whole, then the resolution would typically be limited to pre-identified key monitoring stations per each hydrological unit or ecoregion that has significance from a DWAF P&R (strategic) perspective, e.g.: - Pre-identified catchments for surface water. - Pre-defined list of aquifers for ground water. - o Pre-defined list of wetlands (e.g. RAMSAR listed). - Pre-identified estuaries (by DEAT and DWAF RDM). - Appropriate Ecoregion scale for aquatic ecosystem health.
+- If the geographic coverage of a given monitoring programme in this portfolio (e.g. the current hydrological or inorganic chemical monitoring programmes) is for SA as a whole, then the resolution would typically be limited to preidentified key monitoring stations per each hydrological unit or ecoregion that has significance from a DWAF P&R (strategic) perspective, e.g.: - Pre-identified catchments for surface water. - Pre-defined list of aquifers for ground water. - Pre-defined list of wetlands (e.g. RAMSAR listed). - Pre-identified estuaries (by DEAT and DWAF RDM). - Appropriate Ecoregion scale for aquatic ecosystem health.

-- If the geographic coverage of a given programme in this portfolio is not SA-wide but is based on pre-selecting priority areas, either on the basis of the risk posed or the significance of the water resource itself, then the resolution would simply be determined by the design of the programme.
-Examples of this are the current microbiological and toxicological monitoring programmes. - The information user-centric approach to the design of monitoring programmes requires that each monitoring programme in the portfolio of such programmes is preferably defined around a coherent set of information products related to a specific set of water resource quality management issues or problems.
-As a result, all of the proposed programmes focus on a management issue (salinity, health risk, water yield) rather than a discipline (e.g. chemical, microbiological, hydrological). - The proposed portfolio of monitoring programmes also moves away from the current practice of defining separate monitoring programmes for different hydrological units e.g. surface water, rivers, groundwater, estuaries, etc. It adopts the principle of combining all the monitoring, across all hydrological units (surface water, groundwater, estuaries, wetlands, etc.), required to address a particular water resource quality management issue in one programme.
-So each of the programmes listed in Table 1 would include the monitoring of surface, water, groundwater, wetlands, estuaries, etc.
+• If the geographic coverage of a given programme in this portfolio is not SAwide but is based on pre-selecting priority areas, either on the basis of the potential risk posed or the significance of the water resource itself, then the resolution would simply be determined by the design of the programme.
+Examples of this are the current microbiological and toxicity monitoring programmes.

+The information user-centric approach to the design of monitoring programmes requires that each monitoring programme in the portfolio of such programmes is preferably defined around a coherent set of information products related to a specific set of water resource quality management issues or problems.
+As a result, all of the current programmes also focus on a management issue (salinity in the NCMP, health risk in the NMMP, water yield in the National Hydrological Monitoring Programme etc.).

-The first column of Table 1 shows each new proposed programme and the second column roughly maps these onto existing monitoring programmes (or those in the design stage).
-To further illustrate what the scope of a particular programme may be, the last column shows a sample of attributes that would typically be included in such a monitoring programme.
+The current portfolio of monitoring programmes recognises the different logistical and operational requirements when monitoring different hydrological units e.g. surface water, rivers, groundwater, estuaries, etc. However, where possible an attempt will be made to consolidate monitoring across hydrological units (surface water, groundwater, estuaries, wetlands, etc.).

-The programmes listed in Table 1 are not presented as a definitive set of national programmes, but rather to demonstrate the application of the proposed strategic framework to what should become the portfolio of national programmes.
-One of the implications of applying the proposed strategic framework to formulate a portfolio of national programmes is that current programmes need to be redesigned.
-For example, where the monitoring is currently being done in separate programmes, e.g. groundwater quality monitoring and surface water monitoring for inorganic chemicals, these should now be considered to be merged.
-Redesigning programmes in order to achieve the proposed mergers will require significant effort and will in the process need to consider many technical, logistical and scale issues.
-These challenges are, however, no reason to either avoid or unduly delay the process.
-Also, there would be cases where the current programmes have significant gaps in terms of addressing all of the required hydrological components (surface water, groundwater, wetlands, estuaries), and should, therefore, be expanded to include monitoring other resource types where relevant.
+The programmes listed in Table 1 are not regarded as a definitive set of national programmes.
+All monitoring programmes will be reviewed on a regular basis and existing programmes will be revised or new programmes added to ensure that the required information needs are being met.
+Also, there would be cases where the current programmes have significant gaps in terms of addressing all of the required hydrological components (surface water, groundwater, wetlands, estuaries) and should, therefore, be expanded to include monitoring other resource types where relevant.